 Disclosure: This page contains Affiliate Links for your convenience

 We still support HSLDA – Home School Legal Defense Association

 Managers of their Homes by Terri Maxwell – My Number one resource was my helpful book on how to schedule my time.

 Struggling Learners by Joe P Sutton – This book was a great resource for us.
-I actually had the privilege of hear Mr Sutton and his wife speak at a convention many years ago.
+I actually had the privilege of hearing Mr. Sutton and his wife speak at a convention many years ago.
 Hard to find now but still available used.

-A Mom Just Like You by Vickie and Jayme Farris – Love the is book.
+A Mom Just Like You by Vickie and Jayme Farris – Love this book.
 Written just in the right style for comfortable reading and comprehension for this busy mom.
 This is the HSLDA Founder’s wife Vicki and her words.
 So Encouraging.